Is India Safe for Women? (written by a solo female traveller)

 India is not for everyone.

 But it's not for some people I know that!
 I think your attitude largely determines whether you will enjoy India or not.
-If things like incessant car horns and cow pats on the pavement annoy you, then it's probably not your bag.
+If things like incessant car horns and cow poop on the pavement annoy you, then it's probably not your bag.

 If you want to go on a frenetic adventure like no other, India will provide.
 I have written everything you need to know to plan a trip to India in my article: A pre-departure checklist for travelling India.